-- " Technical assistance from a third-party contractor who will assist Stockton Rising partners in developing a DAP.
-(Stockton Rising partners did not have the capacity to develop a DAP at the time of applying for a TCC implementation grant, so it will be developed during the grant implementation period.) - " Organizational capacity building among project partners to better study and document site-specific displacement pressures
+- " Technical assistance from a third-party contractor that will assist Stockton Rising partners in developing a DAP.
+(Stockton Rising partners did not have the capacity to develop a DAP at the time of applying for a TCC implementation grant, so it one is being developed over the course of the grant implementation period.) - " Organizational capacity building among project partners to better study and document site-specific displacement pressures